annasfe/coding-exercises/week 5/crazy-monolog/README.md

-Get yoda quotes (use filter)
+- Get yoda quotes (use filter)

-Get sheldon Quotes (use filter)
+- Get sheldon Quotes (use filter)

-Create a new array with just the quotes from each array (use map)
+- Create a new array with just the quotes from each array (use map)

-(BONUS POINTS: chain them! xxxx.filter().map();)
+(BONUS POINTS: chain the two above actions! xxxx.filter().map();)

-Join the two arrays, mixing the different quotes (you could either merge using one from each array alternative, or concatenate both and then use sort() method to sort them alphabetically - so they are mixed, or whatever other alternative you think!)
+- Join the two arrays, mixing the different quotes (you could either merge using one from each array alternative, or concatenate both and then use sort() method to sort them alphabetically - so they are mixed, or whatever other alternative you think!)

-Then use reduce function to create a single string from a random 5 of those!
+- Then use reduce function to create a single string from a random 5 of those!
 Use the new line character "\n" in between each quote in order to create dialog like format.
 Save the output in an object with key: crazy-monolog and value: the produced string.

-Write the output in a json file.
+- Write the output in a json file.